Updated: April 10, 2025 16 mins read Published: March 05, 2024

 Autonomous vehicles

-Autonomous vehicles rely on four key elements to process images and make real-time driving decisions: car sensors, connectivity, a high-accuracy positioning system, and machine learning algorithms.
+Autonomous vehicles rely on four key elements to process images and make real-time driving decisions: car sensors, connectivity, a high-accuracy positioning system and machine learning algorithms.

-Top Computer Vision Applications Across 5 Industries
+Top Computer Vision Applications & AI Solutions Across 5 Industries

 Autonomous vehicles use these tools to apply a variety of computer vision techniques in real-time: